 The use of modern authentication can also be checked on the workstation application.
 Outlook and Skype for Business are presented here.
 The user has clicked on the application icon in the system tray while holding the Ctrl key and selected Connection Status (Outlook) and Configuration Information (Skype for Business).

-In Apple iOS, support for modern authentication was included in version 11.
-However, it has minor deficiencies that were fixed in version 12.
-Apple macOS 10.14 was the first version which included support for modern authentication.
-In Android, native email applications do not support modern authentication.
+applications do not support modern authentication.
 This support is available in certain third-party client apps such as Nine, released by 9Folders38.
 Microsoft's client applications, such as Outlook for Android, support modern authentication.